-COAL focuses primarily on the period from the late 19th to the mid-20th centruy, though later developments come into play as well.
-Lyrics included from extent sources included the first verse and tune from That Little Lump of Coal by JN York and the lyrics of We Done Quit by Sam Johnson, both collected in George Korson’s wonderful book Coal Dust on the Fiddle, published by the University of Pennsylvania Press, and long out of print.
-I also set My Head and Stay, a primitive Baptist Hymn, with my own music and rewrote the lyrics of the labor anthem Solidarity to reflect the history of coal miners in West Virginia.
+I undertook an extended period of research (over 1.5 yrs.) that involved many components: travel around the state to talk with people who worked in coal mining; study in archives at the West Virginia Regional History Collection at West Virginia University Library and the Kraft Memorial Archive in Bluefield; a stay at the Augusta Heritage Center in Elkins where I studied Appalachian singing with Ginny Hawker and Tracy Schwarz; a trip to the National Mine Health and Safety Academy in Beckley; a visit to the Beckley exhibition mine; and a trip to Eagle Nest coal mine to record sounds and experience underground operations like longwall mining, continuous mining, and roof bolting.
+COAL focuses primarily on the period from the late 19th to the mid-20th century, though later developments come into play as well.
+Lyrics from extant sources included the first verse and tune from “That Little Lump of Coal” by JN York and the lyrics of “We Done Quit” by Sam Johnson, both collected by George Korson in his marvelous book Coal Dust on the Fiddle, published by the University of Pennsylvania Press and now out of print.
+I also set “My Head and Stay,” a primitive Baptist Hymn to my own music, and rewrote the labor anthem Solidarity to reflect the history of coal miners in West Virginia.
 Appropriately, the original words were penned by Ronnie Chapin in Paint Creek during a period of mining strife in 1913.